National Security and Public Safety

 The Conference Board of Canada, Ottawa, ON

-On November 18–19, 2014 The Conference Board of Canada will be offering a two-day Strategic Foresight Training workshop in Ottawa.
+On March 2–3, 2016 The Conference Board of Canada will be offering a two-day Strategic Foresight Training workshop in Ottawa.
 Dr. Peter Bishop, former director of the Master’s degree in Foresight at the University of Houston will be leading the workshop which is based on the Certificate in Strategic Foresight that the University offers.
-Dr. Bishop’s previous workshop in February 2014 was heavily oversubscribed and we are pleased to be able to offer this course once again in Ottawa.